Travel With Pride: LGBTQ+ Getaways in Pure Michigan

 Detroit also hosts Michigan's largest Pride celebration by far with Motor City Pride at Hart Plaza in the heart of downtown.
 The second largest is found in Metro Detroit as well.
 Many nearby cities are also full of attractions, including Ferndale which is filled with LGBTQ+ owned and friendly restaurants, bars and theaters.

-Ferndale's Ringwald Theatre on Woodward is the Detroit area’s LGBTQ-identified theater troop.
-Zeke's BBQ hosts fundraisers and events for LGBTQ+ groups, and the new Axle Brewing Company—an American interpretation of a classic European beer hall—welcomes customers with a rainbow flag.
+Ferndale's Ringwald Theatre on Woodward is the Detroit area’s LGBTQ-identified theater troop, and Zeke's BBQ hosts fundraisers and events for LGBTQ+ groups.
 Soho Ferndale is the area's premier gay bar, catering to the LGBTQ+ community with its stylish, casual vibe, signature cocktails and weekly lineup of dance parties, trivia, karaoke and drink specials.
 You can also find an LGBTQ+ community center that hosts many events and offers live entertainment, a patio and bar.

 A side trip to nearby Ann Arbor adds a college town vibe and foodie paradise to the itinerary.
 Human Rights Campaign Municipal Equality Index ranked it the most LGBTQ+ friendly city in Michigan, and the Braun Court “gayborhood” is base to the popular Ann Arbor Farmer's Market and Kerrytown.
 If you miss the annual Pride activities, know that Necto Nightclub has celebrated PRIDE night every Friday since 1984.